Have questions? We're here.

 Expand All

-The Spanish name “Leon Dormido” (Sleeping Lion) and English name Kicker Rock wrongly imply that the island is a mere rock.
-In fact it is a 300-meter long by 100-meter wide with a maximum height of approximately 150 meters and next to it an obelisk-like rock separated by a narrow channel some 20 meters deep.
-The island is the vertical remnant of a former tuff cone less than 5 kilometers to the west of San Cristobal.
-A close approach of the island would render you breathless at the sight of Blue-footed Boobies, Nazca Boobies and frigatebirds can be observed in the air, while sea lions can be seen along the shore.
-Snorkelers and divers have reported manta rays, hammerhead sharks and turtles.
+Kicker Rock is the vertical remnant of a former tuff cone less than 5 kilometers to the west of San Cristobal.
+Both its Spanish name "Leon Dormido" (Sleeping Lion) and English name Kicker Rock imply that it is one rock only -when in fact it is a larger one 300 meters long by 100 meters wide with a maximum height of approximately 150 meters and next to it an obelisk-like rock separated by a narrow channel some 20 meters deep.
+When approaching Kicker Rock, Blue-footed Boobies, Nazca Boobies, and frigatebirds can be observed in the air, while sea lions can be seen along the shore.
+Snorkelers and divers have reported manta rays, hammerhead sharks, and turtles.
 The Spanish name implies that the geological formation seen from the south resembles a sleeping lion.
 An interesting explanation for the English name suggests that James Colnett in 1794 likened it to famous landmarks in Portsmouth.

-Marvel at the magnificent volcanic moonscape of Isla Bartolomé, at Sullivan Bay.
+The ship anchors in sight of the volcanic moonscape of Isla Bartolomé, at Sullivan Bay.
 Zodiacs bring guests ashore to ascend a boardwalk of 388 steps.
 Passing through the arid volcanic landscape provides a chance to watch for lava lizards, Galapagos Hawks, and Blue-footed Boobies.
-However, the climber’s ultimate reward is one of the most beautiful panoramas in all of the Galapagos Islands – the view towards Pinnacle Rock with black, volcanic cones of Baltra, Daphne Major and Daphne Minor in the distance.
+However, the climber's ultimate reward is one of the most beautiful panoramas in all of the Galapagos Islands - the view towards Pinnacle Rock with black, volcanic cones of Baltra, Daphne Major, and Daphne Minor in the distance.
 On the way down watch how the sunlight catches the green of pioneering plant species in stark contrast against dark volcanic rock, and look forward to time swimming and snorkeling from the golden beach.

 Buccaneer Cove is a colorful inlet on Santiago or James Island.
 It owes its name to some of the first visitors to the area: pirates.
 They came searching for water, tortoises, and some people say even places to hide their treasures.
-We don't know about any pirate's gold, but the area's landscape is a treasure.
+You don't know about any pirate's gold, but the area's landscape is a treasure.
 The geology combines some tuff red cones with impressive basalt lava dikes and sills.
 The erosion has carved caves and shaped some rocks into unique forms such as the Bishop's Rock.
-Palo Santo trees and some giant Prickly pear cactus cover the area, and at a distance, you can observe the impressive volcanos of Isabela Island.
-We will explore the area from our Zodiacs, searching for sea birds such as Nazca Boobies, Blue Footed Boobies, and Swallow-tailed Gulls.
-We can often find sea turtles and even reef sharks in this place.
-Also, in Buccaneer Cove, we can observe the two sea lions species: the Galapagos sea lion basking on the beaches and the fur seal looking for shade on the collapsed rocks along the coast.
+Palo Santo trees and some giant Prickly pear cacti cover the area, and at a distance, you can observe the impressive volcanos of Isabela Island.
+You explore the area from the Zodiacs, searching for sea birds such as Nazca Boobies, Blue Footed Boobies, and Swallow-tailed Gulls.
+You can often find sea turtles and even reef sharks in this place.
+Also, in Buccaneer Cove, you can observe the two sea lions species: the Galapagos sea lion basking on the beaches and the fur seal looking for shade on the collapsed rocks along the coast.

 Punta Vicente Roca is one of the marine sites Isabela Island has to offer.
 On the southern side of Ecuador Volcano, the tip of land on the western end of Isabela is named after Vicente Ramon Roca, President of Ecuador from 1845-49, who as Prefect of Guayas had proposed the Ecuadorian annexation of the Galapagos Islands in 1831.
 The geological formations, the underwater caves and lava tubes offer fascinating views of the coastline.
 The South Equatorial Countercurrent hits this part of the archipelago from the west and the water offers abundant food sources for different marine life and seabirds.
 It is normal to see Pacific green turtles, but sharks, rays, whales and dolphins can also be expected, apart from a small colony of fur seals.
 Blue-footed Boobies, Nazca Boobies, Brown Noddies and other seabirds nest in the cliffs and both the endemic Galapagos Penguins and Flightless Cormorants have established small colonies nearby.
 Marine iguanas also like this area because of the rich variety of seaweeds growing underwater along the western coast of Isabela.
 As a marine site, deepwater snorkeling is also possible at Punta Vicente Roca.